Christchurch mosque attack sentencing: Brenton Tarrant will never be released from jail

 He submitted that life without the possibility of parole went against the Bill of Rights Act which outlined a sentence should not be "torture", be incompatible with human dignity or "strip the prisoner of all hope".

-"Drawing the threads together… there is hope, whatever faint, for rehabilitation," he said.
+"Drawing the threads together … there is hope, whatever faint, for rehabilitation," he said.

 Justice Mander listed every person killed and wounded and, where the victim or their family had provided an impact statement, read to Tarrant what injuries he had inflicted and the ongoing effects his offending had.